-Electroplated vs PVD Coated Taps
+Electroplated vs PVD Coated Sinks and Taps

 What is Electroplating?

-The tap which is to be electroplated, is placed in a tank which contains the solution of the material to be deposited on the part.
+The surface which is to be electroplated, is placed in a tank which contains the solution of the material to be deposited on the part.
 Then, the anode (positive electrode) of the supply is connected to the material that has to be deposited and the cathode (negative electrode) is fixed to the tap that needs to be electroplated.
 When the power is supplied, the negative ions of the tap attract the positively charged ions of the material that needs to be deposited from the tank solution.

 (Life Mantra: Always attract positivity and stay happy)

 Electroplating lends adhesion strength and electrical conductivity (depending on the metal used) to the surface.
 Sure, it can offer thicker coatings to the surface as compared to PVD, but it doesn’t make it stronger than a PVD surface.
 Being a low energy electrochemical process and relatively cheaper to setup is what makes it the most common finishing practice in the industry.